 Diet and exercise

 If you were on dialysis before your transplant, you will notice a difference in what you can eat and drink once you have your new kidney.
-You should still eat a diet low in salt and fat to prevent high blood pressure, and if you have diabetes, you will still need to manage your blood sugar.
-However, you will be able to eat many more fruits and vegetables and drink more fluids than you could when you were on dialysis.
-Ask your dietitian to help you make a healthy eating plan that will work for you with your new kidney.
+You will still need to eat foods low in salt and fat to prevent high blood pressure, and if you have diabetes, you will still need to watch your blood sugar.
+Ask your dietitian to help you make a healthy eating plan that will work for you and your new kidney.